 Live betting takes the concepts of pregame betting into games already in progress.
 When you live bet on college basketball, you can wager on questions like whether a team will score a certain amount in a given timeframe.

-As you may find, live bets can involve extremely small events over the course of a game.
+As you may find, live bets can involve extremely small events throughout a game.
 Since these opportunities can happen over and over, it is not uncommon for live betting to create more than 100 betting options for each game.

 Iowa is home to four universities that compete in the NCAA’s Division I, the highest level of play.
 They are:

 Unsurprisingly, the most consistently successful team of the four is the University of Iowa.
-The Hawkeyes’ mens basketball team has visited the NCAA men’s basketball tournament (March Madness) 26 times over the years.
-They have been seeded as high as No. 2 (1987) and have reached the Final Four three times (1955, 1956, 1980).
+The Hawkeyes’ men’s basketball team has visited the NCAA men’s basketball tournament (March Madness) 28 times over the years.
+They have been seeded as high as No. 2 (1987 and 2021) and have reached the Final Four three times (1955, 1956, 1980).

 Running a close second in terms of program prestige are the Iowa State Cyclones.
-The Ames-area squad has been to “the Big Dance” 20 times, including twice as a No. 2 seed (2000, 2001).
+The Ames-area squad has been to “the Big Dance” 21 times, including twice as a No. 2 seed (2000, 2001).
 It has been to the Final Four a single time (1944).
-Unfortunately, Iowa State has been the recipient of some rather ignominious first-round exits in recent years, including its demise at the hands of 15th-seeded Hampton in 2000.

-Northern Iowa does not have the cachet of the two larger state schools, but has distinguished itself as a home for excellent basketball in the past decade.
+Northern Iowa does not have the cachet of the two larger state schools but has distinguished itself as a home for excellent basketball in the past decade.
 The Panthers have made the NCAA Division I men’s basketball tournament seven times since 2004.
-The program’s most notable wins came in 2010 when NIU defeated top-seeded Kansas, and 2016, when Paul Jesperson hit a half-court shot to beat sixth-seeded Texas at the last second.
+The program’s most notable wins came in 2010 when UNI defeated top-seeded Kansas and in 2016 when Paul Jesperson hit a half-court shot to beat sixth-seeded Texas at the last second.

 Drake is the least-acclaimed of the four major basketball programs in Iowa.
-It has visited the NCAA Tournament four times, but only once since 1971.
-Nevertheless, the Bulldogs reached the Final Four and was the third-best team in 1969.
+It has visited the NCAA Tournament four times but only twice since 1971.
+Nevertheless, the Bulldogs reached the Final Four and were the third-best team in 1969.
 The 2020-21 squad picked up the program’s first March Madness win in 50 years with a 53-52 win over Wichita State.

 Like any sport, NCAA basketball has its share of rivalries.
 Although rivalries tend to happen because of geography, they have a habit of developing a life of their own.
 Here are some of the top rivalries that you’ll find when betting on NCAA basketball in Iowa: